genehack/terraform-genehack-blog/README.md

   User prevents accessing the source bucket in REST mode, which results in bucket redirects not being followed.
 Consequently, this module uses the custom header option.
-* `deployer`: the name of an existing IAM user that will be used to push contents to the S3 bucket.
+* `deployer`: the name of an IAM user that will be created to be used to push contents to the S3 bucket.
 This user will get a role policy attached to it, configured to have read/write access to the bucket that will be created.
 * `acm_certificate_arn`: the id of an certificate in AWS Certificate